nclman/esp32-soil-moisture/README.md

 Having a cloud database for this project has several benefits:
 - Check on your device anytime, anywhere
 - Firmware update OTA
-  - Have the device pull update file from the cloud database (future update)
+  - Have the device pull update file from the cloud database
 - Set parameters on your device, remotely
 - Data from multiple devices in one cloud location
 - Your devices don't need to be running all the time.
 They can sleep and poll the database whenever to conserve power